HSUCHING/yuma.min.js/test-checklist.md

 The [doh robot] (http://dojotoolkit.org/reference-guide/util/dohrobot.html) seems to be a suitable candidate, as it captures mouse movement as well.
 (Critical - but not supported by e.g. Selenium).

-# Image Annotation - no replies
+# Image Annotation

+## Image Annotation Without Replies

 Repeat tests 2 times: (i) in serverless mode and (ii) with annotation server.
 In server mode, refresh the page after each test, to confirm whether client and server remain in sync.